-You should include diagrams of the concrete architecture based on the tools that are presented in your lab sessions.
-You will need to redraw the diagrams to make your presentation cleaner and easier to follow.
+You should include diagrams of the concrete architecture based on Understand.
+You might need to redraw the diagrams to make your presentation cleaner and easier to follow.
 You should present noteworthy aspects of the architecture and its subsystems using sequence diagrams (or state diagrams).

 - 1. You report should be accessible on your group's webpage. - 2.
-You should submit a zipped copy of your report along with your containment file (contain.rsf) and your landscape files to Moodle. - 3.
+You should submit a ZIP file containing a PDF of your report along with your Understand project file via onQ. - 3.
 You should bring a hardcopy of your report to class